 Beverly Public Schools

 Beverly Public Schools was one of the first districts in the country to use their electric school buses for more than transportation.
-They are pioneering an innovative approach to meet high electricity demand by utilizing electric buses as on-demand power plants.
-Equipped with bidirectional chargers, the buses’ batteries send excess energy back to the grid.
-The project began in 2021 with one bus and expanded to two, contributing seven megawatt hours last summer, the equivalent of powering over two hundred homes for an entire day.
+They are pioneering an innovative approach to meet high electricity demand by utilizing electric buses for on-demand power generation.
+Through the use of Vehicle-to-Grid enabled chargers, the buses’ batteries send excess energy back to the grid during times of peak energy demand.
 The concept leverages electric buses’ large lithium-ion batteries and idle summer periods, offering an eco-friendly solution for grid support and potential nationwide impact.
-The district has now expanded to four buses.
+The district now has four electric school buses.

 “It’s better for the environment, it’s better for students and staff, and it’s more affordable.”